rahmatullahboss/portal-mini-store-template/README.md

 - Can view all available snacks
 - Can place orders for snacks
 - Can view their own order history
-- Cannot modify or cancel orders once placed
+- Cannot modify orders once placed
+- Can cancel orders while status is pending

 ### Admin Users (`role: 'admin'`)
 - All regular user permissions